 At age 8, Basia Reed already had a clear picture of her future.
 She developed a love of animals while growing up with her family’s pets – which included cats, one dog and two ferrets – and she wanted to dedicate herself to improving the lives of people’s pets.

 “In fourth grade, my teacher knew I wanted to be a veterinarian, so she gave me a home veterinary book for cats,” she said.
 “It was pretty thick with lots of information, but I read the whole thing cover to cover.”

 As a senior at Glenbard East High School, Reed heard about the Presidential Scholars program at College of DuPage through Glenbard’s financial aid counselor.
 She knew her outstanding academic record gave her a strong chance at being selected for the full-ride scholarship.
 More importantly, Reed realized the value of attending College of DuPage and how it could fit into her career goals.

 “I want to be a veterinarian, and I know it will take eight years of college,” said the Lombard resident.
 “My parents know that I'm going to have a lot of college ahead of me, so we had to save money.
 By coming to COD, I could complete all my gen ed requirements and then transfer to my next school debt-free.”

-“College of DuPage provides a high quality education, and people are there because they want to be,” she said.
+“College of DuPage provided a high quality education, and people are there because they want to be,” she said.
 “I’m not going to make any scheduling or class mistakes because I now get how college classes work.
-I've learned how to do the whole college thing, and I've done it at COD.
-I’m saving money in the long run, and I’m really impressed with COD."
+I've learned how to do the whole college thing, and I’ve done it at COD.
+I’m saving money in the long run, and I was really impressed with COD.”

 2014 College of DuPage